dllllb/pytorch-lifestream/README.md

 It includes:

-- Contrastive Learning for Event Sequences(CoLES)
+- Contrastive Learning for Event Sequences (CoLES)
 - Contrastive Predictive Coding (CPC)
 - Replaced Token Detection (RTD)
+- Next Sequence Prediction (NSP)
+- Sequences Order Prediction (SOP)

 It supports several types of encoders, including Transformer and RNN.
+It also supports many types of self-supervised losses.

 It can process terabyte-size volumes of raw events like game history events, clickstream data, purchase history or card transactions.